1 / 3

 First Day: Except for a few scattered clouds, the sun shone and the air was clear.
 It was a little chilly outside.
 No surprise about this, as we were rafting in mid-April, which in New Zealand is the middle of autumn.

-In the middle of autumn, you get fall's deeper colors instead of summer's hot haze.
+In the middle of autumn, you get fall's deeper colours instead of summer's hot haze.
 Frequently, there are warm days during this season, while there are much cooler evenings.

 On any trip that lasts a few days, the most difficult packing is on the first morning.
 There are so many tasks for the final moments, such as getting food out of freezers and checking the lists over and over again, as clients are struggling with unfamiliar pieces of gear and methods for packing them.
 The smart thing is to plan a large amount of time and then multiply it by two.